bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 NOTES:
 _[2 minutes]_

-- Much nicer
+- If we take our example code from earlier, and implemented using Promises is looks nuch nicer
 - `then` method returns a `Promise` which allows for method chaining
-- Params automatically follow through
+- Parameters automatically follow through
+- async.waterfall for free

 =====